-College just around the corner and in a few weeks, all the stores will be putting out their back-to-school displays and college dorm must-haves.
-As either an incoming or current college student, there is no doubt that you have either read or seen an abundance of blog posts about what to bring to college, how to pack for college, the most forgotten items, and possibly even what not to buy.
+College just around the corner and in a few weeks, all the stores will be putting out their back-to-school displays and ads for must-have items for college dorms.
+As either an incoming or current college student, there is no doubt that you have either read or seen an abundance of blog posts about what to bring to college, how to pack for college, how to choose your college dorm, and possibly even what not to buy.

-However, as I was reading these blog posts and lists while going into my freshman year, very few of them listed any of the items that I am including on this list, all of which I believe to be extremely important.
+However, as I was reading these blog posts and lists while going into my freshman year, very few of them listed any of the items that I am including on this list, all of which are extremely important.
 So whether you’ve already created your packing list or you haven’t even started yet, be sure to not forget these ten items!

 1) Renters Insurance